Klortho/Eutils-JSON/samples/README.md

 These DTD specs should be reviewed, and tightened up, where possible.

-## Miscellaneous places where the DTD could be improved
+## Miscellaneous places where the DTDs could be improved

 ### eSummary_blastdbinfo.dtd